23 Cloud microphysics

 \[ \begin{align} \Leftrightarrow v_F = \sqrt{\frac{8a\rho_l'g}{3\rho_h'c_w}}\tag{23.90}\label{eq:sink_turb} \end{align} \]

-23.2.3 Compound formula for falling speed
+23.2.3 Combined formula for the falling speed

 \[ \begin{align} F = \alpha F_\text{turbulent} + \left(1 - \alpha\right)F_\text{laminar}. \end{align} \]

-If you insert the equations (23.85) and (23.88) here, you get
+Inserting the equations (23.85) and (23.88) here, one obtains

 \[ \begin{align} F = \alpha\frac{1}{2}c_w\pi a^2\rho_h'U^2 + \left(1 - \alpha\right)6\pi a\rho_h'\nu U. \end{align} \]

 Here $c_w \approx 0.8$ is a realistic value.
-If you compare this with the weight force according to Eq.
-(23.86) is the same, assuming $\alpha \not= 0$
+Equating this with the gravitational force according to Eq.
+(23.86), one obtains, assuming $\alpha \not= 0$,

 \[ \begin{align} \left(1 - \alpha\right)6\pi a\rho_h'\nu v_F + \alpha\frac{1}{2}c_w\pi a^2\rho_h'v_F^2 &= \frac{4}{3}\pi a^3\rho_l'g\nonumber\\ \Leftrightarrow\alpha\frac{1}{2}c_w\pi a\rho_h'v_F^2 + \left(1 - \alpha\right)6\pi\rho_h'\nu v_F - \frac{4}{3}\pi a^2\rho_l'g &= 0\nonumber\\ \Leftrightarrow\alpha c_w\pi a\rho_h'v_F^2 + \left(1 - \alpha\right)12\pi\rho_h'\nu v_F - \frac{8\pi a^2\rho_l'g}{3} &= 0\nonumber\\ \Leftrightarrow\alpha c_w\pi av_F^2 + \left(1 - \alpha\right)12\pi\nu v_F - \frac{8\pi a^2\rho_l'g}{3\rho_h'} &= 0\nonumber\\ \Leftrightarrow \pi av_F^2 + \frac{\left(1 - \alpha\right)}{\alpha c_w}12\pi \nu v_F - \frac{8\pi a^2\rho_l'g}{3\alpha\rho_h'c_w} &= 0\nonumber\\ \Leftrightarrow v_F^2 + \frac{\left(1 - \alpha\right)}{a\alpha c_w}12\nu v_F - \frac{8a\rho_l'g}{3\alpha\rho_h'c_w} &= 0. \end{align} \]